heptarch/heptarch.github.io/drafts/SAEPage.md

 [sparse autoencoders (SAEs)](https://transformer-circuits.pub/2023/monosemantic-features/index.html)
 on those networks.
-I'll explain how that's performed technically in the next section, but loosely speaking, we encourage the SAE to learn one feature per (SAE) neuron, acting like a semantically "unfolded" version of the original neural network.
+I'll explain how that's performed technically in the next section, but loosely speaking, we encourage the SAE to learn one feature per (SAE) neuron.
+Thus, the SAE acts like a semantically "unfolded" version of the original neural network.

 <figure>